MayurTA/VSD-IAT_workshop/README.md

 echo $::env(CURRENT_DEF)
 ```
 The command basically tells us which .def file was updated last time which also corresponds to the previously executed stage.

+__NOTE__ : Power-ground distribution is generally done durimg floorplan.
+But in Openlane, is is done after placement.

 Before routing, we first need to generate the power distribution network.
 ```